gvwilson/sensibleadventures/nardica/nardica.md

 And bumped into Johnson Wales.
 "'Scuse me," she muttered before she realized who he was.

-"Of course," he said pleasantly.
+"No worries," he said pleasantly.
 "I was actually just leaving myself.
-Here---would you mind carrying this for me?"
+Here---would you mind carrying this?"
-Without waiting for an answer, he handed her a rectangular black toolbox with a flip-up handle on its lid and stooped to pick up two identical toolboxes from the ground.
+Without waiting for an answer, he handed her a bulky black box with a flip-up handle on its lid and stooped to pick up its two identical twins from the ground.

+"What's this?"
+Iffy asked.

+"My tools,"
+Wales said briskly.
+"Now, off we go."

 "But---wait!"
 Iffy hurried after him,
 the toolbox bumping against her leg.

 Wales paused a moment to let her catch up.
-A few dew-drops of sweat glistened on his shaved scalp.
+A few dew-drops of sweat glistened on his forehead.
-"Thanks," he said.
-"It's awkward trying to carry all three at the same time."

-"No worries," Iffy puffed.
 "This the gear the *Taroona* bikkies upped from you?"
+Iffy puffed.

 Wales nodded.
 "Everything that matters."
-His smile disappeared as shouting erupted behind her.
 Tiny lights danced briefly across the silvery rectangle in his left template.
-He looked up at the circling drones.
+He looked up at the growing flock of drones.
 "Come on---they've called for reinforcements."

 Even as he spoke,
 Iffy heard the sizzling crack of a shock stick.
 Someone shouted an obscenity,
-and suddenly people were hurrying past her, heads down and knit caps pulled low in an instinctive but useless attempt to conceal their faces from the city's drones and cameras.

-Wales hefted his toolboxes and joined the stream.
+and suddenly people were running past her as the sailors and Marines in the turnaround did what sailors and Marines have been doing for as long as there have been sailors and Marines.

+Wales walked quickly without ever breaking into a run.
 Iffy did her best to keep up with him as he strode down the brick-paved street.
 *He prob'ly kept the light ones for himself,* she grumbled to herself,